Duimon/thebezelproject-scripts/README.md

 **1.** Create a temporary installation of Retroarch.
 Thebezelproject Windows installer will overwrite some key files and break your Retroarch configuration.

 **2.** Download [thebezelproject Windows installer.]( https://github.com/thebezelproject/BezelProject-Windows)

+**3.** Follow the installer instructions and download at least one set of retroarch bezels.

+**4.** For ease of use I recommend creating an “images” directory within the Retroarch root directory and subdirectories for each system.
+For these instructions we will assume a folder structure of…

+Retroarch\images\Playstation\